Deadairx/twitch-stream/notes/bash-toolbox.md

 [Resource](https://github.com/pgy/AdventOfBash/blob/master/notebook.ipynb)

 ## Key
-- 🟢 Know well
+- 🟢 Know well, have found reason to use
-- 🟡 Familiar
+- 🟡 Familiar, surface understanding, have read the man pages
-- 🔴 Hardly know
+- 🔴 Hardly know, don't know what it does or how to use it

 ## Commands